kenhkan/morrison/README.md

 - exposes a frontend UI that allows inspection of the network in real-time. i.e. A manager can see IPs traveling through the network while it is running.

+If you are only interested in how to create components (both elementary and composite), go to the [Component specification](#component-specification) section.

 ## Philosophy

 ### Goals and non-goals